IPPSR/csppData/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# csppData: A Tool for the Correlates of State Policy Project Data
+# csppData: The Correlates of State Policy Project Dataset

 <!-- badges: start -->